MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Appraisers

 Asset appraisers are individuals who leverage their expertise to evaluate the condition, usability, and market demand for these assets in their current state.
 They are usually involved in assessing the potential financial return or salvage value of assets that an organization is planning to retire, sell, scrap, or otherwise remove from its inventory.

+### Appropriations

+In the public sector, budget appropriation refers to the legal process by which a legislative body, such as a city council or Congress, allocates funds for specific purposes.

 ### Asset